 This guide is designed to help you to identify the best sources for the different types of information which you may need for your assignments.
-Use the tabs along the top of the guide to navigate to the page which is relevant to the type of information you are looking for.
+Use the tabs on the left to navigate to the page which is relevant to the type of information you are looking for.

 The answers to a number of frequently asked questions about using the library are also provided below.